 - Negotiating a settlement

+If you were injured by a driver with minimum limits insurance, you may receive compensation from your own provider, depending on your policy.
 If an insurance company asks if you have been injured or not following a wreck, feel free to let them know that you are injured, that your Greenville injury lawyer is handling your case, and they should call your attorney.
 Once you tell them that you are represented, the insurer must stop asking questions.
 It may be necessary to give an interview moving forward, but we never allow recordings and we can advise you on how to avoid landmines and provide information without gutting your case.

 If you have been seriously injured in an auto accident that is not your fault, call the Greenville car accident attorneys at Hammack Law Firm.
 Our attorneys, Paul Hammack and Jamie Ackermann, have over 30 years of combined experience working on the defense side.
 They know first-hand how the insurance companies will use information against you.
 Don’t settle for a lesser amount in your case.
 Call the experienced professionals of Hammack Law Firm today at 864-326-3333 for your free consultation!